ta0kira/zeolite/README.md

   code author to also think about usage patterns when dealing with other objects of the same type.

+- Data members, private functions, and function definitions *never* show up in the public declaration of a type.
+This means that the public declaration only shows the readers what they can use.
+For comparison, Java does not allow separation of declarations from definitions (except with superfluous interfaces), C++ requires data members and `private` and `protected` functions to show up in the `class` body, and Haskell requires function definitions to immediately follow their type signatures.

 Although all of these limitations preclude a lot of design decisions allowed in languages like Java, C++, and Python, they also drastically reduce the possible complexity of inter-object interactions.
 Additionally, they generally *do not*